grahamsider/xcolor/README.md

 # Xcolor

-Change terminal colors on the fly ✈️ written in pure POSIX sh
+Change \*nix colorschemes on the fly ✈️ written in pure POSIX sh

 ## How does it work?